Murchison River (Western Australia): Course

 The Murchison River rises on the southern slopes of the Robinson Ranges, about 75 km north of Meekatharra in central Western Australia.
 From there it flows in a westerly direction for about 130 km to its junction with its largest tributary, the Yalgar River, then west for another 100 km before turning south-southwest for 120 km, at which point it is joined by the Roderick River, about 30 km east of Murchison Settlement.
 Another 70 km to the south-southwest it joins another important tributary, the Sanford River.
 Over the next 100 km it makes a number of sharp turns, taking it about 70 km to the west.
 It then flows to the southwest, flowing under the North West Coastal Highway at the Galena Bridge.
 Entering the Kalbarri National Park, it flows first to the northwest and then to the north, flowing through the Murchison Gorge, and passing through a number of tight bends known as the Z Bend and The Loop respectively.
 It eventually turns to the southwest, passing through one more dogleg before discharging into the Indian Ocean at Kalbarri, the only town on the river.

 Murchison Gorge

 Murchison Gorge is a deep gorge in near pristine condition.
 It is popular with tourists, and there are a number of tourist lookouts.
 It is also of geological interest, as it exposes a section through the Tumblagooda Sandstone, a geological sequence rich in Ordovician trace fossils.
-The maximum age for the initiation of major down-cutting of the Murchison Gorge, as a response to regional Quaternary tectonism, is Late Eocene (33.9–38 million years ago).
+The maximum age for initiating major down-cutting of the Murchison Gorge, in response to regional Quaternary tectonism, is Late Eocene (33.9–38 million years ago).